jamesmariodavis/demasci-deploy/README.md

 The name of the upstream fetch source in Docker must match the top level directory name locally.
 This impacts coordinating Docker image names in `scripts.sh` and `.devcontainer/devcontainer.json`.

-The flask application file and name (distinct from the application name) is a required reference when starting the webserver.
+The flask application file path is a required reference when starting the webserver.
 The current file name is `flask_app.py`.
+The associated reference is `flask_app`.
-This is referenced in `configure.sh` as an environment variable and requires manual coordination.
+The referneced is present in `configure.sh` as environment variable.
+This and requires manual confguration.

 There is a reference to a flask app name in the flask application file (`flask_app.py`).
 Currently it is `app`.
-This is referenced in `configure.sh` as an environment variable and requires manual configuration.
+This name is referenced in `configure.sh` as an environment variable.
+This requires manual configuration.

 ## Note on Windows
 This is a Linux/Mac centric codebase.
+However, the only platform specific component is the Bash script `scripts.sh` which manages various Docker actions.
-However, this can easily be used in Windows.
-Windows usage requires (in addition to the requirements below) WSL 2.0 and associated Linux distro.
+This can easily be executed on Windows using WSL 2.0 and associated Linux distro.
 - [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
-- [latest Ubuntu LTS Release for WSL](https://www.microsoft.com/en-us/p/ubuntu-2004-lts/9n6svws3rx71) Search Windows Marketplace for updated version.
+- [Latest Ubuntu LTS Release for WSL](https://www.microsoft.com/en-us/p/ubuntu-2004-lts/9n6svws3rx71) Search Windows Marketplace for updated version.

 Windows users should use Powershell as their main entry point for commands.